Food and Nutrition

 - Research to assess the impact of incentives.
 USDA's work to date demonstrates that an ongoing investment of less than 15 cents per person per day may result in a 25 percent increase in fruit and vegetable consumption among adults.

-- Expanding access to healthy foods for SNAP recipients by authorizing more than 6,000 farmers markets and direct marketing farmers to accept payment through the program and provided millions in funding to expand wireless card readers to additional markets.
+- Expanding access to healthy foods for SNAP recipients by authorizing more than 6,400 farmers markets - a dramatic increase from just 753 in 2008 - and direct marketing farmers to accept payment through the program and provided millions in funding to expand wireless card readers to additional markets.

 - Expanded the scope of SNAP nutrition education to include targeted nutrition education and obesity prevention activities for SNAP recipients and other low-income individuals.